mattermost/docs/source/overview/architecture.rst

 Proxy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A proxy server is a server (a computer system or an application) that acts as an intermediary for requests from clients seeking resources from other servers.
-Mattermost recommends using a proxy in front of Mattermost to increase security, performance, and the ability to monitor and shape traffic connecting to Mattermost:
+Mattermost recommends using a proxy in front of Mattermost to increase security, performance and the ability to monitor and shape traffic connecting to Mattermost:

 - **Security**: A proxy server can manage Secure Socket Layer (TLS/SSL) encryption and set policy on how network traffic will be routed to the Mattermost server.
 - **Performance**: In a high availability configuration the proxy server balances network load across multiple Mattermost servers for optimized performance.
 A hardware proxy with dedicated devices for processing SSL encryption and decryption can also be used to increase performance.